-Mark was elected to parliament in 2007 as the Member for Isaacs.
+Mark was elected to Parliament in 2007 as the Member for Isaacs.
 He studied Arts and Law at the University of Melbourne.
 He practised law as a solicitor and from 1987 as a barrister.
 In 1999 he was appointed Queen’s Counsel.

-A former Director of the Law Council of Australia, Mark served on the Victorian Bar Council and the Victorian Bar Ethics Committee.
+A former Director of the Law Council of Australia, Mark also served on the Victorian Bar Council and the Victorian Bar Ethics Committee.

-Mark has always been a strong advocate for social justice and believes in creating a sustainable environment for our future generations.
+Mark is a strong advocate for social justice and believes in creating a sustainable environment for our future generations.

-During his time in the law, Mark worked with Australia’s Indigenous communities in the Northern Territory and was involved in the landmark Stolen Generations case before the High Court.
+During his time in the law, Mark worked with Australia’s Indigenous communities in the Northern Territory and appeared in the landmark Stolen Generations Case.

 “I believe our laws should provide a framework that allows us to protect and care for all Australians, including our elderly, our sick, our injured, our workers, our new arrivals, our indigenous people, our young and our outspoken writers, artists and journalists, reflecting our national values of fairness and equality of opportunity.”

-Mark is the son of a composer and teacher.
-His father came to Australia as refugee from Germany at the age of eleven having fled from the Nazi regime.
+Mark is the son of a composer and a teacher.
+His father came to Australia as a refugee from Germany at the age of eleven, having fled from the Nazi regime.

 Mark is a passionate but long-suffering member of the St Kilda Football club and enjoys cycling, swimming and spending time with his family.